AbhiiGatty/muchspace/README.rst

 makespace uses a number of open source python modules:

+-  `fire`_ - Python Fire is a library for automatically generating command line interfaces (CLIs) from absolutely any Python object.
--  `Requests`_ - Requests is the only Non-GMO HTTP library for Python, safe for human consumption.
+-  `requests`_ - Requests is the only Non-GMO HTTP library for Python, safe for human consumption.
+-  `multiprocessing`_ -  Process-based parallelism, multiprocessing is a package that supports spawning processes using an API similar to the threading module.
+- `more-itertools`_ - Python’s itertools library is a gem - you can compose elegant solutions for a variety of problems with the functions it provides.

 Install
 =======